CiscoTestAutomation/getting-started/source/quickstart/configuredevices.rst

 #.
 Configure all of the features on all of your testbed devices, line by line.
 At this point, we provide examples as you cannot run the ``testbed.build_config`` command on the mock data.
 This example shows two devices, each with its own interface.

+   .. tip:: Remember that you will need to refer to the feature `model <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/models>`_ page to know which attributes (keys) you can configure.

    .. code-block::